-The Management Company submits buy and sell orders for securities and financial instruments directly to brokers and traders for the account of the fund.
-It concludes agreements with these brokers and traders under customary market conditions that comply with first-rate execution standards.
+13.5 Buy and sell orders for securities and financial instruments conditions that comply with first-rate execution standards.
 When selecting the broker or trader, the Management Company takes into account all relevant factors, such as the creditworthiness of the broker or trader and the execution capacities provided.
 The prerequisite for the selection of a broker is that the Management Company shall always ensure that the transactions are executed while taking into account the appropriate market at the appropriate time for transactions of the appropriate type and size at the best possible conditions.